- February 17, 2025

 8. Dispute Resolution Mechanisms

-To mitigate conflicts, vendor agreements should establish structured resolution methods, such as:
+To mitigate conflicts, vendor contracts should establish structured resolution methods, such as:

 - Mediation or arbitration procedures